thisisawesome1994/install-windows-kvm/README.md

 Now connect over vnc, and finish installation.

-If you want more then 2 cores, use "virsh edit Windows10", and edit the following below <features> section:
+If you want more then 2 cores, use "virsh edit Windows10", and edit the following below "<features>" section:

 ```